hyperledger/aries-vcx/README.md

 ## Versioning & releases
 - All releases have currently major version `0`
   - We bump minor version on releases containing new features, significant refactors or breaking changes.
   - We bump patch version if release only contains fixes or smaller refactoring.
-- See more info on [releases](./docs/RELEASES.md)
 - See [releases](https://github.com/hyperledger/aries-vcx/releases) page.